Floorp-Projects/Floorp/docs/contributing/debugging/understanding_crash_reports.rst

 The fields present in this tab vary depending on the crash kind.
 Not all fields are always present.

-The "Signature" field is the main identifer or label for a crash report.
+The "Signature" field is the main identifier or label for a crash report.
 Rather than considering each crash report in isolation, we want to put crash reports into clusters so we can deal with groups of them at once.
 An ideal clustering algorithm would put all crash reports with the same